 In many ways, I know I don’t see myself as objectively as I should.
 While I know my chest has grown quite a bit since then, it still looks small to me.
 And while I’m definitely seeing myself more objectively than I ever have, I still struggle with that one muscle.
 Call it narcissism, being gay, growing up skinny, or all of the above.

 And speaking of, I’ve always struggled to feel like I leave the gym with a really good burn on chest day.
 My larger muscle groups always seem to recover really quickly so making them feel worn out is always a challenge.
 My new routine this week is nothing but super sets.
-OMG!
+Two different exercises for the same muscle back to back before taking a rest OMG!
 I left the gym yesterday feeling like toast!
 My chest felt totally baked from the workout.
 I was so happy over something so silly. lol It’s even boosted my mood today significantly.

 I look back on my life and how much I’ve grown, in this context physically, and I’m living proof anyone can do it.
 If a scrawny buck-fifty turd like me can put on almost 50 lbs of muscle in roughly 17 years, anyone can!